 These cubes also have a 1-centimeter “dimple.”
 It is a small divot but can surprise some bar owners when they first see it.

-IM machines do have a smaller production capacity than crescent machines.
+IM series square ice machine models do have a smaller production capacity than crescent machines.
 A Hoshizaki IM 500SAA (their largest, stackable square cube model) only produces 500 pounds of ice a day.
 While this amount is enough for most high-end cocktail lounges, larger establishments may have to install more than one unit.
 You will also have to secure an extra bin or upgrade to a larger bin if you plan on stacking these machines on top of one another.

 Whether you operate a casual neighborhood bar, a dance club, or a high-end cocktail lounge, the type of ice you use in your drinks can impact your success.
 Let us help you determine the right type of ice for your business and give us a call today at 866-easyice.